lars1974-samples/quarkus-amount2text/README.md

  docker build -t lrn/amount2text . && docker run -i --rm -p 8080:8080 lrn/amount2text
 ```

-The test it by go to a browser in localhost:8080 and follow swagger link.
+Then test it by go to a browser at http://localhost:8080 and follow swagger link.
 Or you can just curl it with e.g:

 ```shell script
 curl -X POST "http://localhost:8080/" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"input\":420.42}"